Estado Novo (Portugal): Regime

-The new constitution introduced by Salazar established an anti-parliamentarian and authoritarian government that would last until 1974.
-The president was to be elected by popular vote for a period of seven years.
-On paper, the new document vested sweeping, almost dictatorial powers in the hands of the president, including the power to appoint and dismiss the prime minister.
-The president was elevated to a position of preeminence as the "balance wheel", the defender and ultimate arbiter of national politics.
-President Carmona, however, had allowed Salazar more or less a free hand since appointing him prime minister and continued to do so.
-Carmona and his successors would largely be figureheads as Salazar wielded the true power.
-Wiarda argues that Salazar achieved his position of power not just because of constitutional stipulations, but also because of his character: domineering, absolutist, ambitious, hardworking, and intellectually brilliant.

 The corporatist constitution was approved in the national Portuguese constitutional referendum of 19 March 1933.
 A draft had been published one year before, and the public was invited to state any objections in the press.
 These tended to stay in the realm of generalities and only a handful of people, less than 6,000, voted against the new constitution.
 The new constitution was approved with 99.5% of the vote, but with 488,840 abstentions (in a registered electorate of 1,330,258) counting as "yes".
 Hugh Kay points out that the large number of abstentions might be attributable to the fact that voters were presented with a package deal to which they had to say "yes" or "no" with no opportunity to accept one clause and reject another.
 In this referendum, women were allowed to vote for the first time in Portugal.
 Their right to vote had not been obtained during the First Republic, despite feminist efforts, and even in the referendum vote, secondary education was a requirement for female voters, whereas males only needed to be able to read and write.
 The right for women to vote was later broadened twice under the Estado Novo.
 The first time was in 1946 and the second time in 1968 under Marcelo Caetano, law 2137 proclaimed the equality of men and women for electoral purposes.
 The 1968 electoral law did not make any distinction between men and women.